 When there are concerns about a child’s welfare we may need to share information and work in partnership with other agencies.
 We will ensure that any concerns are discussed with parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-When an allegations against staff, supply staff, volunteers and contractors is made this will be managed in line with the school’s Whistleblowing Policy and details are found in the Protection and Safeguarding policy p27.
+When an allegations against staff, supply staff, volunteers and contractors is made this will be managed in line with the school’s Whistleblowing Policy and details are found in the Child Protection and Safeguarding policy section 34.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.